Muchiri Nyaga

 Recent Mentions

-Kenya Kenya: Muchiri Nyaga, a police spokesperson, defended the lockdown during the protests.
+Kenya Kenya: Muchiri Nyaga, the police spokesperson, expressed concern over the rising fatalities from road accidents.
 6